Generated at: 2026-05-16 10:50:18

 Failure Factor 3: Lack of Shared Purpose

-"It might be necessary for managers, but it just adds to our workload."
+"It might be necessary for managers, but for us, it just adds to our workload."

-When SFA implementation was decided, there must have been a clear objective.
-Some of these objectives should have provided benefits not just to management, but to the entire sales department or the field team itself.
-However, if the purpose is not communicated to the field, remains vague even to management, or lacks clear prioritization, the team will feel that an unnecessary burden has been imposed from above, leading to resistance.
+When the decision to implement SFA was made, there must have been a clear objective.
+Some of these objectives should have offered benefits not just to management, but to the entire sales department or the field team as well.

-Failure Factor 4: The False Assumption of Correct Entry
+Failure Factor 4: The Illusion of Correct Data Entry

 Key Points for Establishing Operational Success